Current Cases

 Case Background

-On January 25, 2019, Cohen Milstein and co-counsel filed a consolidated antitrust class action on behalf of purchasers against Actelion Pharmaceuticals LTD, manufacturer of the brand prescription drug bosentan, marketed as Tracleer.
+On January 25, 2019, Cohen Milstein and co-counsel filed an amended complaint on behalf of purchasers against Actelion Pharmaceuticals LTD, manufacturer of the brand prescription drug bosentan, marketed as Tracleer.
 The complaint alleges a monopolistic scheme to prevent generic manufacturers from developing a generic version of the drug in order for Actelion to prolong its monopoly over the drug well past the time period it was lawfully entitled to.

 Bosentan is a dual endothelin receptor antagonist that Actelion sells as a treatment for pulmonary artery hypertension (“PAH”) under the brand name “Tracleer.”
 PAH is a relatively rare, but chronic, and potentially fatal disorder in which elevated blood pressure in the arteries of the lungs causes the heart to work harder than normal.
 It affects between 10,000 and 20,000 people in the U.S. — most of them women.
 It is estimated that on average PAH patients pay $103,464 and $196,560 per year for Tracleer.
 As a result, Tracleer is a highly profitable drug (billions in sales) for Actelion.